Extended Reduced-Form Framework for Non-Life Insurance: Introduction

+In summary, the main contributions of this paper is to propose a general framework for modeling an insurance liability cash flow in continuous time taking into account filtration dependence, which includes both the non-life and the life insurance case.
+This approach allows to obtain liability cash flow valuation formulas for non-life insurance portfolios in a general setting, as well as for the pricing of (possible) hybrid financial products written as a bet on non-life insurance events or portfolios.
+Whereas these hybrid products are uncommon in the present market, our framework could help to identify their role and contribute to their design and valuation.

 This paper is organised as follows.
 In Section \ref{sec: general framework} we construct a general framework for insurance liability cash flow in continuous time under a nontrivial dependence between the reference and the insurance internal filtrations, applicable both to life and non-life insurance, and give a brief comparison with the existing insurance frameworks in the literature.
 In Section \ref{sec: preliminary results} we give some useful preliminary valuation results in this setting.
 In Section \ref{sec: relation with compensator} we discuss the compensator approach.
-In Section \ref{sec: hybrid market} we describe the hybrid nature of the combined market and derive the real world pricing formula for non-life insurance reserving under the benchmark approach.
+In Section \ref{sec: hybrid market} we describe the hybrid nature of the combined market and derive the real world pricing formula and benchmarked risk-minimizing strategy for non-life insurance claims.